 Participants

-A total of 347 participants were recruited to complete Experiment 1.
-Participants were recruited from two sources: Undergraduate students from The University of Southern Mississippi’s psychology research pool who completed the study in exchange for course credit (n = 260) and individuals who were recruited through Prolific Academic (www.prolific.co) who were compensated at a rate of $3.90/half hour (n = 87).
+A total of 347 online participants were recruited to complete Experiment 1.
+Participants were recruited from two sources: Undergraduate students from The University of Southern Mississippi’s psychology research pool who completed the study in exchange for course credit (n = 260) and individuals who were recruited through Prolific (www.prolific.co) who were compensated at a rate of $3.90/half hour (n = 87).
 Of these 347 participants, 111 were randomly assigned to the mixed-list group, which used a 3 × 2 mixed design which manipulated pair relatedness within subjects.
 The remaining 236 participants were randomly assigned to either the pure-related or unrelated-list groups, which employed a 3 × 2 between-subject design.
-For both groups, sample sizes were based on a set of a priori power analyses conducted with G*Power 3.1 (Faul, Erdfelder, Lang, & Buchner, 2007), which indicated that at least 42 participants would be needed to detect medium effects/interactions with mixed lists (d = 0.50), while 158 participants would be necessary for pure lists.
+For both groups, sample sizes were based on a set of a priori power analyses conducted with G*Power 3.1 (Faul et al., 2007), which indicated that at least 42 participants would be needed to detect medium effects/interactions (d = 0.50) with mixed lists, while 158 participants would be necessary for pure lists.
 However, groups were oversampled due to an anticipated increase in participant performance variability from online data collection.

 Within each list group, participants were further assigned to one of three groups based on encoding task (JOLs, frequency judgments, or silent reading/control).
 This resulted in a total of nine groups in (see Table 1 for each group’s final n following data screening).
 All participants were native English speakers.
 Responses from 39 participants were excluded for one of the following reasons: (1) Low recall rates (e.g., correct recall < 5%) which suggested that participants did not correctly follow study instructions, or (2) recall rates of 100% across all blocks/pair types (which suggested cheating during online testing).
 Additionally, data were omitted for one pure group participant due to a coding error.
-As a result, 307 participants were included in the following analyses (105 in the mixed-list analyses; 202 in the pure-list analyses).
-Final group ns are displayed in Table 1.
+As a result, 307 participants were included for analysis (105 in the mixed-list analyses; 202 in the pure-list analyses).

 Materials

-To create the stimuli, 200 word pairs were generated from the University of South Florida Free Association Norms (USF norms; Nelson, McEvoy, & Schreiber, 2004).
+To generate stimuli, 200 word pairs were taken from the University of South Florida Free Association Norms (USF norms; Nelson et al., 2004).
 These pairs were divided into six study lists: Two mixed lists, two pure lists of forward pairs, and two pure lists of unrelated pairs.
 Mixed and pure list forward pairs were each matched on mean levels of forward associative strength (FAS) and backward associative strength (BAS).
-Additionally, all lists were matched on word length, SUBTLEX frequency values (Brysbaert & New, 2009), and concreteness values derived from the English Lexicon Project (Balota et al., 2007).
+Additionally, all lists were matched on word length, SUBTLEX frequency values (Brysbaert & New, 2009), and concreteness values from the English Lexicon Project (Balota et al., 2007).
 Associative overlap measures and lexical characteristics for all stimuli are reported in Tables A1 and A2, respectively.

-Study pairs across lists were randomized with the constraint that five non-tested buffer pairs were always presented at the beginning and end of each study list.
+Study pairs across lists were randomized with the constraint that five non-tested buffer pairs were presented at the beginning and end of each study list.
 All participants were presented with two study lists of the same type (i.e., participants in the pure unrelated condition would only receive the two pure unrelated study lists), which were organized into two study-test blocks.
 Block presentation order was counterbalanced across participants.
-Below, the process used to create the mixed and pure lists is described in further detail.
+Below, the procedure used to create the mixed and pure lists is described in further detail.